nodejs/nodejs.org/pages/en/blog/announcements/diving-into-the-nodejs-website-redesign.md

 ## Redesign

-Also in 2023, the [OpenJS Foundation](https://openjsf.org/) began a redesign of their site.
-They hired [Hayden Bleasel](https://haydenbleasel.com/) and were kind enough to include nodejs.org in the scope of his contract.
+The [OpenJS Foundation](https://openjsf.org/) was kind enough to help fund our redesign with designer [Hayden Bleasel](https://haydenbleasel.com/).
 Hayden brought a modern design to the site and helped us think through the multi-faceted use cases we encountered.
 The result was a [Figma](https://www.figma.com/) document that we could use to guide our development.
 Included were UX flows, dark/light modes, page layouts, mobile viewport considerations, and a component breakdown.

 ![A screenshot of the nodejs.org website redesign in Figma.](/static/images/blog/announcements/2024-nodejs-figma.png)